Test-Time Distillation for Continual Model Adaptation: Experimental Details of Datasets, Baselines, and Hyperparameters

 \subsection{Baselines}

-To validate the effectiveness of SAIL, we compare it against a comprehensive set of baselines, including traditional TTA methods, CTTA methods, and TTA4VLM methods.
+To validate the effectiveness of CoDiRe, we compare it against a comprehensive set of baselines, TTA methods, CTTA methods, VLM-TTA methods, and TTD methods.
 Below, we summarize these baselines, along with their configurations in this paper for reproducibility.

-\paragraph{Traditional TTA Methods.} Traditional TTA methods include: \begin{itemize} \item \textbf{Source (No Adaptation):} A baseline that directly uses the pre-trained model for inference on test data without any adaptation. \item \textbf{BN Adapt~\cite{bn_adapt}:} This method replaces Batch Normalization (BN) statistics with those computed from the current test batch, commonly referred to as Target Batch Normalization (TBN). \item \textbf{Tent~\cite{Tent}:} Tent uses entropy minimization as a self-supervised loss to encourage the model to adapt to the target domain. \item \textbf{MEMO~\cite{Memo}:} MEMO improves model robustness by averaging probabilities across multiple augmented views of the same input.
+\paragraph{TTA Methods.} TTA methods include: \begin{itemize} \item \textbf{Source (No Adaptation):} A baseline that directly uses the pre-trained model for inference on test data without any adaptation. \item \textbf{BN Adapt:} This method replaces Batch Normalization (BN) statistics with those computed from the current test batch, commonly referred to as Target Batch Normalization (TBN). \item \textbf{Tent:} Tent uses entropy minimization as a self-supervised loss to encourage the model to adapt to the target domain. \item \textbf{MEMO:} MEMO improves model robustness by averaging probabilities across multiple augmented views of the same input.
 After adapting to each batch, the model is recovered to the pre-trained, source version, making the adaptation process episodic.
-The augmentation size is set to 32, and the moving average rate for updating the teacher model is set to 0.999. \item \textbf{EATA~\cite{EATA}:} EATA mitigates noisy gradients by introducing entropy-based filtering and weighting strategies.
+The augmentation size is set to 32, and the moving average rate for updating the teacher model is set to 0.999. \item \textbf{EATA:} EATA mitigates noisy gradients by introducing entropy-based filtering and weighting strategies.
 The entropy threshold $E_0$ is set to $\texttt{log}(K) \times 0.4$, where $K$ is the number of classes, and the threshold $\epsilon$ for filtering redundant samples is set to 0.05.
-We use fisher regularizer here as default. \item \textbf{SAR~\cite{SAR}:} SAR addresses noisy gradients in challenging scenarios such as small batch sizes and mixed distributions.
-It uses an entropy threshold $E_0 = \texttt{log}(K) \times 0.4$ and a model recovery threshold $e_m = 0.2$. \item \textbf{DeYO~\cite{DEYO}:} DeYO combines Pseudo-Label Probability Difference (PLPD) with entropy-based filtering for high-quality sample selection.
+We use fisher regularizer here as default. \item \textbf{SAR:} SAR addresses noisy gradients in challenging scenarios such as small batch sizes and mixed distributions.
+It uses an entropy threshold $E_0 = \texttt{log}(K) \times 0.4$ and a model recovery threshold $e_m = 0.2$. \item \textbf{DeYO:} DeYO combines Pseudo-Label Probability Difference (PLPD) with entropy-based filtering for high-quality sample selection.
 The entropy threshold $\tau_{\text{Ent}}$, PLPD threshold $\tau_{\text{PLPD}}$, and $Ent_0$ are set to $\texttt{log}(K) \times 0.4$, $\texttt{log}(K) \times 0.5$, and 0.3, respectively.
 The other configuration is kept the same as the original paper. \end{itemize}